Hero Tales: Really Authentic

 We all love the director’s commentary and the extra “How We Made It” sequences on DVDs.
 We’re not quite there yet for our own Great Waters Press productions, but we thought you might be interested in what is going into our Hero Tales audiobook CDs.

-The newest disc in our series, Volume 3, brings the collection up to the War Between the States.
+The third volume in this series brings the collection up to the War Between the States.
 One track tells the story of the 1862 Battle of Hampton Roads, between the USS Monitor and the CSS Virginia (often called the Merrimac), the first clash of ironclad warships.

 This was an interesting story to produce.
 We’ve used the sounds of waves, seagulls, and ship’s bells before to give the basic nautical flavor to the background.
 But the Monitor and the Virginia offer unique problems.
 To start with, what did they sound like when they were underway?

 We try to be as authentic as possible with the sound effects in these stories, but sometimes you just have to make your best educated estimate.
 For instance, we know both these ships were propeller driven, so we can’t use sternwheel riverboat sounds.
 They were steam powered vessels with engines peculiar to maritime uses.
 While there’s information online about the different styles of engine they used, I couldn’t find any recordings of that exact machinery.
 I opted to use the sound of two different narrow gauge steam locomotives, one a little deeper and slower than the other, edited to give the steady beat you would have heard on board.